-Finally, we present the F1-scores achieved for each disease class using the best performing model for the Ribeiro dataset in Table~\ref{tab:ribeiro_perclass_F1}.
-The results indicate that the BYOL method pre-trained on the Chapman dataset performs better than the other cases in classifying each disease class of the Ribeiro dataset, with the exception of the AFIB disease, where SimCLR pre-trained on the Chapman dataset achieved the best result.
-This may be due to the fact that the diseases in the Chapman dataset have more similarities to those in the Ribeiro dataset, as described in Section~\ref{app:dataset}.
-Specifically, the main class of all the diseases in the Ribeiro dataset belong to the CD category, which is well-represented in the Chapman dataset, but less so in PTB-XL.
-Considering the highest F1-scores in Table~\ref{tab:ribeiro_perclass_F1}, we can see that despite the low number of samples used for fine-tuning, all classes are classified well, except for However, the AFIB, which appears to be classified less accurately than the other classes.
+Finally, we present the f1 scores achieved for each disease class using the best performing model for Ribeiro dataset in Table~\ref{tab:ribeiro_perclass_F1}.
+The results indicate that the BYOL method pre-trained on Chapman dataset performs better than the other cases in classifying each disease class of Ribeiro dataset, with the exception of the AFIB disease, where SimCLR pre-trained on Chapman dataset achieved the best result.
+This may be due to the fact that the diseases in Chapman dataset have more similarities to those in Ribeiro dataset, as described in Section~\ref{app:dataset}.
+Specifically, the main class of all the diseases in Ribeiro dataset belong to the CD category, which is well-represented in Chapman dataset, but less so in PTB-XL.
+Considering the highest f1 scores in Table~\ref{tab:ribeiro_perclass_F1}, we can see that despite the low number of samples used for fine-tuning, all classes are classified well, except for AFIB, which appears to be classified less accurately than the other classes.